pfultz2/cget/README.md

 -----------

 * Windows support - Currently cget uses symlinks to manage installing and removing packages.
 On windows, an alternative may need to be necessary.
-* Install a list packages from a file
 * When installing a package, automatically install the packages from the requirements.txt file.
 * Channels to better support versioning